To be able to read, write and teach reading correctly you need to be able to understand basic phonics rules.

 - Always teach one rule at a time.
 Don’t move on until they have mastered the basic phonics rule.

 - Try using FUN games and interesting ways to incorporate the basic phonics rules.

-- Since the English language has many exceptions, it’s wise to teach in systematical approach.
+- Since the English language has many exceptions, it’s wise to teach with a systematical approach.
 First, teach the letter sounds, and then the blends.
-I never teach the name of the letter, they automatically learn them with the abc song.
+I never teach the name of the letter, they automatically learn them with the ABC song.

-- Teach sight words with flash cards or other fun ways, such as, The Reading Game.
+- Teach sight words flashcards or other fun ways, such as reading games.
 This is memorization so drilling tends to be successful.

 - Don’t explain exceptions to the rule until later on.
 This will just confuse young learners.

 - Practice and repetition is the key to understanding the basic phonics rules.